InnoGr/FivePercent-EnabledChecker/README.rst

     }

-Now tell composer to download the library by running the command:
+Now tell composer to download the library by running command below:

 .. code-block:: bash